timktsang/Rt_JID_2021/README.md

 the Rt estimates in 'Comparison of control and transmission of COVID-19 across five epidemic waves in Hong Kong: an observational study' are avaiable in here.

-Rts for imported cases for wave 1-3 were in file 'Rt_imported case_wave1_3.csv'
+Rts for imported cases for wave 1-3 were in file 'wave1-3 imported case Rt.csv'

 Rts for local cases for wave 1-4 were in file 'wave1-4 local case Rt.csv'